hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 <!-- https://github.com/hyperledger/besu/blob/main/CONTRIBUTING.md -->

 ## PR description
-PR that adds the getproof for Bonsai.
+PR that adds getproof for Bonsai.
 With this implementation, we can serve the getproof for historical states and not just the head.
 ## Fixed Issue(s)
 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->
 <!-- Example: "fixes #2" -->